We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?

 7. In The Car And The Closet

-If you have a car that tends to “sweat” on hot days, place a layer of kitty litter on the floor of the trunk to help absorb the moisture and keep your car from becoming musty.
+Does your car tend to “sweat” on hot days?
+Put some kitty litter on the floor (in a largish, shallow container) of the trunk.
+This is to help absorb the moisture and keep your car from becoming musty.
+Remember to remove the container or put a lid on it when driving.

-You can also do this in your closets to help absorb moisture and prevent mildew growth.
+Is your closet smelling musty?
+You can also use kitty litter in your closets to help with moisture absorption and prevent mildew growth.
 Put the litter into a small container.
-Be sure to replace the cat litter every few months
+Be sure to replace the cat litter every few months.

 8. Oil Spills In The Kitchen